kottans/frontend/README.md

 ### Dates & Deadlines

-For 2020-2021 course: preparatory stage starts 12.10.2020 and ends in December.
-Main course starts in December (exact dates to be announced)
+For the 2020-2021 course, the preparatory stage starts 12.10.2020 and ends in December.
+The main course starts in December (exact dates to be announced)

 ### Admission

-To join main course track, the applicants are required to finish tasks listed in [Stage 0.
+To join the main course track, the applicants are required to finish tasks listed in [Stage 0.
 Self-Study](contents.md#stage-0-self-study) part of the course and to pass successfully the interview with mentors.
 We highly encourage you to be active in your study process and help other students: answer questions in chants, review pull-requests, report possible errors and suggest solutions.
 Don’t hesitate to ask questions and let mentors know if you are stuck and need help.
 Your progress is in your hands.

 ### What you will learn